There is so much do in the Green Bay Wisconsin Area around the holiday season.

 Since 1899, Seroogy’s Chocolates has specialized in handmade, hand-dipped chocolate candy.

-If you need a chocolate to start with for “research,” their wide assortment of chocolate meltaways are very popular.
+If you need chocolate for “research,” their wide assortment of chocolate meltaways is very popular.

 Kids and adults will love discovering creative presentations of chocolate treats throughout the store.

-If you’re not a fan of chocolate you will still find plenty of non-chocolate options to choose from, including a wide variety of popular candies not made in-house.
+If you’re not a fan of chocolate you will still find plenty of non-chocolate options, including a wide variety of popular candies not made in-house.

 Seroogy’s chocolates make a great gift for that special someone in your life…or as a gift to yourself.